 We know that needs will arise as they reach out to their fellow believers and community.
 So, we ask that you would give to help us help them.
 These needs in Sri Lanka are urgent, and we pray that you come alongside to help them as you pray and consider how to assist.
 The same network of churches that ministered after the 2004 tsunami plans to again help victimized families as they settle back to their new realities following the bombings.
 Many Christian families have been severely affected.
 We will share more information as it becomes available.

 Addressing the Rise in Persecution Across the Region

 Beyond these tangible needs though is a growing problem for the world we live in: persecution is on the rise!
-Ten of the 16 countries Asian Access works in faces situations just like this.
+Twelve of the 18 countries Asian Access works in faces situations just like this.
 Just this past week, we’ve seen reports from India and Vietnam alongside of this situation in Sri Lanka.
 In the first few months of the year, the same types of things have occurred in China as well.

 Not long ago, the leader of one of these countries begged me to better empower leaders as they face these situations.
 This is someone who is deeply connected to the groups who work to help the Persecuted Church.
 He said,